Cyber-attacks, reporting obligations, emergency plans: What the NIS-2 directive means for businesses

-The NIS-2 Directive is about to be introduced and will have a significant impact on the cybersecurity landscape in Europe.
-As the successor to the original NIS Directive from 2016, NIS-2 expands the scope of application and places stricter requirements on companies, especially those operating in critical sectors (CRITIS).
-But what does the NIS abbreviation stand for, what is NIS and what exactly does NIS mean?
-In addition to clarifying these questions, this article takes a look at the specific requirements associated with the new directive for the IT sector.
+The NIS-2-directive has been legally binding in Germany since 6 December 2025 and affects around 29,500 companies.
+As the successor to the original NIS directive from 2016, NIS 2 expands the scope of application and imposes stricter requirements on companies, especially those operating in critical sectors (CRITIS).
+But what does the abbreviation NIS stand for, what is NIS and what exactly does NIS mean?
+In addition to clarifying these questions, this article takes a look at the topic of business continuity management, which enables companies to remain operational even in crisis situations thanks to an emergency plan.

 What is NIS-2?
 A definition of the term NIS.

-The abbreviation NIS stands for ‘Network and Information Security Directive’.
-NIS is of crucial importance in IT.
-The EU launched the NIS Directive in 2016 to improve cybersecurity measures in critical sectors.
-With the introduction of the second directive, NIS-2, the requirements were tightened and extended to more sectors and companies.
-Anyone asking for a NIS-2 definition should know that it is essentially a revised and expanded directive designed to ensure that all relevant companies within the EU (especially in the CRITIS sector) implement robust measures to defend against cyber threats.
-A key objective is to eliminate inconsistencies between EU member states with regard to cybersecurity requirements.
+The abbreviation NIS stands for ‘Network and Information Security Directive 2’.
+The first NIS Directive was launched by the EU in 2016 to improve cybersecurity measures in critical sectors.
+With the introduction of NIS-2, the requirements are tightened and extended to more sectors and companies.
+Essentially, it is a revised and expanded directive designed to ensure that all relevant companies within the EU (especially in the CRITIS sector) implement robust measures to defend against cyber threats.
+A key objective is to eliminate inconsistencies between EU member states in terms of cyber security requirements.

 Which companies are affected by the NIS-2 Directive?